 Mansion Global named 142 Crafts Road its Listing of the Day on April 22, 2026.
 Here’s the architectural and historical story behind the feature, and what makes this Chestnut Hill, Brookline estate a once-in-a-generation offering.

-On April 22, 2026, Mansion Global, the Wall Street Journal’s luxury real estate vertical, named 142 Crafts Road its Listing of the Day.
-The feature put an estate that had been quietly held by the same family for more than three decades onto a global stage.
+On April 22, 2026, Mansion Global named 142 Crafts Road its Listing of the Day.
+The site is the Wall Street Journal’s luxury real estate vertical.
+So the feature put the estate onto a global stage.
+In fact, the same family had quietly held it for more than three decades.

 The natural question is: of the homes Mansion Global could have chosen that day, why this one?

-The short answer is that 142 Crafts Road sits at the intersection of three things that rarely come together in one property.
+The short answer: 142 Crafts Road sits at the intersection of three things that rarely come together.
 A significant architect.
-A style that was uncommon in 1905 New England and is even rarer in Greater Boston today.
-And a setting recognized by the Brookline Preservation Commission as a deliberate composition of house and landscape, not just a house with a yard.
+A style that was uncommon in 1905 New England, and is even rarer in Greater Boston today.
+And a setting that the Brookline Preservation Commission recognized as a deliberate composition of house and landscape, not just a house with a yard.

 “Bones of a 1905 estate.
 Kitchen of a 2018 renovation.”